Flooding, slips hit as 'river of rain' spreads over Tasman

 - Residents should avoid unnecessary travel

-Roads are closing across Te Tauihu (the top of the south) as heavy rain brings slips, flooding and road closures.
+Roads have closed across Te Tauihu (the top of the south) as heavy rain brings slips, flooding and road closures – and there’s more to come.

 Boulders have fallen from the cliff on Wakefield Quay in central Nelson, rivers are breaking their banks and roads are closing as driving conditions across the region become treacherous.